playcanvas/blog/blog/2023-10-11-avif-webp-lands-in-editor.md

   sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

 They look strikingly similar, but the file size tells a different story.
-The AVIF image on the left has a file size of just 276Kb, almost half the size of its JPG counterpart at 508Kb!
+The AVIF image on the left has a file size of just 18Kb, and the JPG counterpart over 4 times larger at 74Kb!
 This level of compression is not just impressive on its own.
 When you're working on a project with multiple textures, switching to AVIF and WebP formats could considerably reduce your overall load time.

 What does this mean for you?
 Well, that's simple: it's all about efficiency and speed without sacrificing quality.
 Textures are one of the biggest assets in a 3D project and AVIF and WebP significantly reduce image sizes compared to traditional JPEGs and PNGs and that means faster load times and happier users. 🙌